 This is a consequence of the simplest form (called Netsor) of Tensor Programs, where one cannot use a matrix and its transpose in the same program, and its Master Theorem.
 Their theory is fully developed in a self-contained way here.

 This paper shows that the Neural Tangent Kernel of a neural network of any architecture (in the NTK parametrization) converges to a well-defined, deterministic kernel at initialization.
 It also demonstrates how to calculate the kernel.
-(Note it doesn’t yet say anything about training, which will be done in a later paper to complete the picture).
+(Note it doesn’t yet say anything about training, which is done in Tensor Programs IIb briefed below).

 This is a consequence of an extension of Netsor (called NetsorT), where one can use a matrix and its transpose in the same program in a restricted way.
 Its theory is fully developed in a self-contained way here.